molssi-seamm/molssi-seamm.github.io/docs/users/reproducibility.rst

 The Productivity_ section mentioned that the :term:`flowcharts<flowchart>` are reusable and shareable.
 Let's look into that a bit more, because it is a much more powerful feature than is perhaps obvious at first glance.
-But before that, lets define some terms, because there is a lot of confusion in the literature and common usage.
+But before that, let's define some terms, because there is a lot of confusion in the literature and common usage.
 We will follow the National Academies of Sciences report `Reproducibility and Replicability in Science`_